stefanregalia/DS-3021/05_ML_Concepts_II_Data_Prep/ML_Bootcamp_Lab.md

 Step two: Work through the steps outlined in the examples to include the following elements:

   * What is a independent Business Metric for your problem?
+Feel free to be creative.
   * Data preparation:
     * correct variable type/class as needed
     * collapse factor levels as needed
     * one-hot encoding factor variables
     * normalize the continuous variables
     * drop unneeded variables
-    * create target variable if needed
+    * create target variable if needed...this will depend on your question
-  * Calculate the prevalence of the target variable
+  * Calculate the prevalence of the target variable...depending on question again
   * Create the necessary data partitions (Train,Tune,Test)
+  * Build both your pipelines into a function and test that the results match your expectations.

 Step three: What do your instincts tell you about the data.
 Can it address your problem, what areas/items are you worried about?